ROOPASARAGEORGE/Edubridge/README.md

-This repository contains all the projects and assignments submitted during the post graduation certification in data analytics provided by Edubridge Online Learning platform.
+This repository contains all the projects and assignments submitted based on all things I have learned  under the post graduate certification in data analytics online training provided by Edubridge India.